Duet3D/wiki-content/User_manual/Troubleshooting/Parts.md

 ## Connectors used on main and on most expansion boards

-2.54mm Molex compatible connectors are used for everything except stepper motor and medium-current outputs.
+2.54mm Molex compatible connectors are used for everything except the medium-current outputs, and the stepper motor outputs on the 6HC and 3HC.
 These are widely available from the usual electronic component distributors, and on eBay.

 |---|---|
 | **2-way shell** | 22-01-2025 or 22-01-3027 (or Würth Elektronik 61900211621) |